What To Do When You Get A Bad Online Review

 Uh oh!
 You just received a bad online review and the customer is furious.
-Your next actions determine whether or not you can make the best out of an unfortunate situation.
+Your next actions determine whether you can make the best out of an unfortunate situation.

 Receiving a bad review can feel like the end of the world for a small business owner.
 Your business is personal and it can feel like a kick in the gut.
 Some outcomes are unavoidable and sometimes very one-sided.
 However, these are the same feelings on either side of the transaction.